Training for Professionals and Advanced Graduate Students: Tele-Consultation Groups (TCGs)

 (TCGs) on Sport Psychology and Performance Psychology- consist of eight 90-minute tele-conference calls, at approximately one month intervals.
 Combination of shared readings, case or programmatic consultation, practice development, and networking.
 Designed for psychologists, sport psychologists, other mental health professionals, and advanced graduate students.
 For more detailed information, Contact Dr. Shepphird.

-• Dr. Shepphird also offers individual consultation to mental health and sport psychology professionals.
+• Dr. Shepphird also offers individual consultation and professional mentoring to mental health and sport psychology professionals.
 For more detailed information, please contact Dr. Shepphird directly.

 FAQ’s about Training in Sport & Performance Psychology